As an Amazon Associate we earn from qualifying purchases.

 Yes, you may also consider going commando or not using underwear for a bodycon.
 However, you risk exposure if you wear a sheer or thinly-lined dress, especially if you’re wearing a bodycon dress for work.
 Wear underwear with a crotch gusset for modesty and support as much as possible.

-Wearing seamless and thinly-lined underwear can help you avoid panty lines.
+Wearing seamless and thinly-lined underwear can help you hide panty lines.
 You can also consider using shapewear for bodycon dresses, going commando, or opting for thicker bodycon dresses.
 With these tips, you can rock your tight-fitting bodycon dress without fear of visible underwear lines.